1983 United Kingdom general election

 The Alliance finished in third place but came within 700,000 votes of out-polling Labour; by gaining 25.4% of the vote it won the largest percentage for any third party since 1923.
 Despite this, it won only 23 seats, whereas Labour won 209.
 The Liberals argued that a proportional electoral system would have given them a more representative number of MPs.
 Changing the electoral system from First-Past-The-Post had been a long-running campaign plank of the Liberal Party and would later be adopted by its successor, the Liberal Democrats.

 The election night was broadcast live on the BBC and was presented by David Dimbleby, Sir Robin Day and Peter Snow.
 It was also broadcast on ITV and presented by Alastair Burnet, Peter Sissons and Martyn Lewis.

-Three future leaders of the Labour Party (Tony Blair (1994–2007), Gordon Brown (2007–2010) and Jeremy Corbyn (2015–2020)) were first elected at this election.
+Three future leaders of the Labour Party were first elected to Parliament at this election: Tony Blair (1994–2007), Gordon Brown (2007–2010) and Jeremy Corbyn (2015–2020).
+In addition, two future Leaders of the Liberal Democrats, Paddy Ashdown and Charles Kennedy, were first elected.
+Michael Howard, who later served the Conservatives as Home Secretary in government and as party leader from 2003 to 2005, was also first elected to Parliament in 1983.

 At the same time, a number of prominent Members of Parliament stepped aside or lost their seats.
-Former Labour Prime Minister Harold Wilson stood down from Parliament after 38 years, while the Alliance's Shirley Williams and Bill Pitt lost their seats only a short time after winning them.
-Joan Lestor and Tony Benn as well as Speaker of the House of Commons and former Labour Cabinet Minister George Thomas also departed from Parliament at this election, although Benn would return after winning a by-election in Chesterfield the following year, and Lestor returned to Parliament after winning a seat at the next general election in 1987.
-In addition, two future Leaders of the Liberal Democrats were first elected —Paddy Ashdown and Charles Kennedy.
-Michael Howard, who later served the Conservatives as Home Secretary in government and as party leader from 2003 to 2005, was also elected to Parliament in 1983.
+Former Labour Prime Minister Harold Wilson stood down from Parliament after 38 years, while the Alliance's Shirley Williams and Bill Pitt lost their seats only a short time after having won them.
+Joan Lestor and Tony Benn as well as former Liberal leader Jo Grimond and Speaker of the House of Commons and former Labour Cabinet Minister George Thomas also departed from Parliament at this election, although Benn would return after winning a by-election in Chesterfield the following year, and Lestor returned to Parliament after winning a seat at the next general election in 1987.